-- Never use the ECU for purposes that are not intended by YANMAR; such as using unauthorized ECU, writing unauthorized data to ECU, leaving it broken, or removing sensors and actuators.
-Doing so could result in the violation of emission control regulations and will void the product warranty. - Be sure to use the ECU in conjunction with the engines whose models or serial numbers are specified by YANMAR.
-Other ECU/engine combinations than specified will void the engine warranty. - Replacing the fuel injection pump involves rewriting the fuel injection data in the ECU.
+- Never use the ECU for other purposes than intended or in other ways than specified by YANMAR.
+Doing so could result in the violation of emission control regulations and will void the product warranty. - Replacing the fuel injection pump involves rewriting the fuel injection data in the ECU.
 Be sure to contact Discount-equipment before replacing the fuel injection pump.
 Failure to rewrite the fuel injection data before replacing the fuel injection pump will void the engine warranty. - Replacing the ECU involves migrating the fuel injection data to the existing ECU to the new unit.

 Be sure to contact Discount-equipment before replacing the ECU.
 Failure to migrate the fuel injection data before replacing the ECU will void the engine warranty.